seregazhuk/seregazhuk.github.io_old/_drafts/2017-10-09-memcached-reactphp-p1.md

 1. The protocol parser parses the raw data into a batch of responses (because we can receive responses for several commands at once).
 2. We resolve pending requests with these responses.
-3. If there are no pending requests but we received a response, that means that something went wrong and we throw an exception.
+3. If there are no pending requests but we have received a response, that means that something went wrong and we throw an exception.

 {% highlight php %}
 <?php